 One of the important pillars of arbitration is confidentiality.
 This automated justice delivery system is prone to hacking, it will risk confidential information without knowing.

-Also, there are people who will be having full access to the system thereby destroying the pillar of confidentiality.
-There is a threat as to how the information of the parties is used and how many people have the access to the algorithm.
+Also, there are people who will have full access to the system, thereby destroying the pillar of confidentiality.
+There is a threat as to how the information of the parties is used and how many people have access to the algorithm.
 The confidentiality factor is at risk.

 [ii] Paisley, K. and Sussman, E., Artificial Intelligence Challenges and Opportunities for International Arbitration, New York State Bar Association, 2018

 [iii] Paul Bennett Marrow, Mansi Karol, Steven Kuyan, Artificial Intelligence, and Arbitration: The Computer as an Arbitrator—Are We There Yet?
 74, DRJ, 35, 2020.

 [iv] Horst Eidenmüller, Faidon Varesis, What is an Arbitration?
 Artificial Intelligence and the Vanishing Human Arbitrator, NYUJLB, 2020.